danschlz/danschulz.github.io/books.md

 - Yergin, _The Prize_
 - Anderson, _Lawrence in Arabia_
 - Durant, _The Lessons of History_
-- Hart, _Why Don't We Learn from History?_

 **Philosophy** <a name="philosophy"></a>
 - Nietzsche